CatherineGorpogGerald/alx-low_level_programming/0x09-static_libraries/README.md

-static libraries readme file created
+readme file of static libraries